 For our account used to send the newsletter, we use the integrated data protection conformity function.
 Our reports evaluating the newsletter include anonymous data relating to recipients who open and click on the newsletter.
 Data protection compliance also prevents the collection and processing of complete IP addresses.
 Your data will not be passed on to other third parties in relation to the newsletter and the service provider does not receive any right to transfer your data.

-Naturally you can cancel your subscription at any time using the unsubscribe option provided in the newsletter, and therefore opt out.
+Naturally you can cancel your subscription at any time using the unsubscribe link provided in the newsletter, thus opting out from permission.
 It is also possible to unsubscribe from the newsletter at any time via our website.

 We do not use any purely automated processing facilities to make decisions.